 Breastfeeding can have pivots, and that's great too

-Exclusively breastfeeding, pumping bottles, combo feeding with formula are all amazing ways to incorporate breastmilk into your and your baby’s life.
+Exclusively breastfeeding, breast pumping bottles, and combo feeding with formula are all amazing ways to incorporate breastmilk into your and your baby’s life.
 Our goal is to empower you to have the tools you need to breastfeed successfully, and to use your intuition to find what works best for you and your family.

 Shop the Article:

 Next: "Try to go one step at a time and give your body grace while things adjust."
 What feeding is really like, through the eyes of 5 moms.
+And don't forget to check out our Cellular Hydration Powder, our multitasking, hydrating drink powder which was formulated with postpartum moms in mind—with electrolytes, collagen, and sunflower lecithin.

 This article is for informational purposes only.
 It is not, nor is it intended to be, a substitute for professional medical advice, diagnosis, or treatment and we recommend that you always consult with your healthcare provider.
 To the extent that this article features the advice of physicians or medical practitioners, the views expressed are the views of the cited expert and do not necessarily represent the views of Perelel.